dpreussler/android-gluten/README.md

 New Relic implementations for OkHttp
 ====================================
 New Relic is an app monitoring tool.
 It can log HTTP results for HttpUrlConnection and Apache but not OkHttp
-REMARK: with latest new relic release 264 this might be obsolete
+REMARK: with latest new relic release 264 this is obsolete, will keep as reference

 https://docs.newrelic.com/docs/mobile-apps/android-api

 New Relic Trace for Retrofit
 -------------------------------------------
-REMARK: with latest new relic release 264 this might be obsolete
+REMARK: with latest new relic release 264 this is obsolete, will keep as reference

 Usage:
 instead of